pollend/TwitchIRCPackage/QuickStart.md

 It's possible to retrieve the token through the twitch by using the Get Oauth Token

-NOTE: These steps should be used for testing if the twitch integration portitions of your app function correctly, but shouldn't be used in production.
+NOTE: These steps should be used for testing if the twitch integration portions of your app function correctly, but shouldn't be used in production.
 You will have to grab the component during runtime and provide the appropriate Account, outh, channels and also call connect().
 The library will auto connect on startup if the correct authentication is provided through the